WordPress/plugin-check-action/README.md

 The basic example above covers many use cases, but sometimes plugins can be a bit more complex and involve some sort of build process.
-Also, if you already use tools like PHPCS, you might want to use the PHPCS-based checks from Plugin Check but focus on the ones that are more useful for you.
+Also, if you already use tools like PHPCS, you might want to skip the PHPCS-based checks from Plugin Check but focus on the ones that are more useful for you.

 ```yaml